Mechkalito/RateYourMusic-Mixes-Naming-Guidelines/README.md

 Residency shows hosted by artists, labels, collectives, and event promotions.
 In order to differentiate them from guest mixes (C), the resident's name is included in the title and written in possessive form.

-Time slot for these shows is usually 2 hours.
-If host is inviting guests, this runtime is usually split equally between them and the host, i.e. an hour each.
+Time slot for these shows is usually 1 or 2 hours.
+If host is inviting guests in a longer time slot, this runtime is usually split equally between them, i.e. an hour each.

 Examples (artist-hosted):
 > SPFDJ's Rinse FM Show